Strings and near-extremal black holes in theories with large $\mathcal{N}=4$ superconformal symmetry: The worldsheet string

 We have written the final answer in terms of $\Dta$ characters introduced earlier~\eqref{eq:dtashort}, specifically using the result for low values of spin~\eqref{eq:dtalowspin}.
 The contributions from the $\mathfrak{u}(1)$ and $\sut$ primaries (with the latter assembled into $\sut$ characters) can be checked to be

 Finally, the oscillator contribution takes the form

 The worldsheet modular integral can be evaluated using the strategy explained in~\cite{Maldacena:2000kv}.
 The issue is the presence of poles in the region of integration from the $\slt$ oscillators, the factor $(1-q^{-1}\, \zs^n)$ in the denominator of $I_{_\mathrm{oscillators}}$.
-As elaborated in~\cite{Ferko:2024uxi} (see Appendices therein), there is a useful expansion of $\eta(\ts)^3/\vartheta_1(\tau,\ts)$ that can be exploited for our purposes, cf.,~\eqref{eq:theta1exp}.
-We therefore separate out the contribution from the $\slt$ and $bc$ ghost part, and expand
+As elaborated in~\cite{Ferko:2024uxi} (see Appendices therein), there is a useful expansion of $\eta(\ts)^3/\vartheta_1(\tau,\ts)$ that can be exploited for our purposes, cf.,~\eqref{eq:theta1exp} (see also~\cite{Ashok:2020dnc}).
+We therefore separate out the contribution from the $\slt$ and $bc$ ghost part, and expand\footnote{ We have written this expansion in this fashion to facilitate comparison with the original analysis of~\cite{Maldacena:2000kv}, since $N$ is akin to the total number of oscillator excitations on the worldsheet.
+A more natural expansion of the infinite product is given in~\eqref{eq:theta1exp}.
+The two expressions differ by a factor of the Dedekind eta function.
+The powers are related by $ N = \frac{1}{2}\pqty{ r\,(r+1) - n(n+1) + w (w+1)} +m$ (where $\zs^m$ arises from the $\eta(\ts)$), using which the coefficient series $\mathbf{P}_N^w(q)$ can be deduced. }